 I received an email with a bunch of questions from a long time reader of my book and articles.
-Some I have answered before by email but never wrote a post on, so I took the opportunity correct that at last.
-Here's the questions:
+Some I have answered before by email but never wrote a post on, so I took the opportunity to finally correct that omission.
+Here are the questions:

 "When is Elijah Coming?"

 Hello Tim, Will Elijah come at the beginning of sorrows, at the beginning of the great tribulation, when?
 Some say it will be during feast of Pentecost?
 Why and when please?

 Elijah's coming is always an interesting topic.
 I already have my full-length article on the three Elijahs in prophecy .
 But there is more I can write that I have not shared in one place that I will now.

 First, recall that Elijah's mission as given in Malachi 4:5-6 includes teaching repentance.
 He "turns people's hearts back to the wisdom of the just" (Lk 1:17=Mal 4:5-6) before Christ's Second Coming, just like John the Baptist did before Christ's First Coming.
 (This is true repentance that transforms you into someone who acts like Christ, not the fake repentance of Christianity that transforms you into another person merely admiring Christ.)